-Contextual risks Operational risks Financial risks TYPE OF RISK Risks connected with such external factors as regulatory change, economic cycles, natural disasters, actions of third parties (partners, subcontractors, etc.), regarding which the company can take no direct action, or can act only to a limited extent.
+Contextual risks Operational risks Financial risks Compliance risks Risks connected with such external factors as regulatory change, economic cycles, natural disasters, actions of third parties (partners, subcontractors, etc.), regarding which the company can take no direct action, or can act only to a limited extent.
 Risks connected with direct or indirect eco-nomic losses resulting from inappropriate in-ternal procedures, technical failures or human failures.
 Defined as the exposure of the company's results and net value to adverse movements on the markets and lack of liquidity on the part of the Company.
-MITIGATION MEASURES Portfolio diversification strategy, by geographical area, currency, business line and type of revenue mechanism.
+Possibility of being penalized, fined or obliged to pay punitive damages as a result of actions supervising compliance with laws and regulations, or risks derived from the actions of Group employees in breach of principles of ethics and internal policies, including fraud.
+Portfolio diversification Internal Control System.
+Long-term project finance.
+Criminal Compliance System. strategy, by geographical area, currency, business line and type of revenue mechanism.
 Business continuity system.
-Risk insurance strategy.
-Long-term supply contracts.
-Internal Control System.
+Debt hedging. • Tax Compliance System.
 Business continuity system.
 Insurance strategy for natural disasters.
+Occasional exchange rate hedging.
+Data Protection System.
+Risk insurance strategy.
 Cybersecurity insurance strategy.
+Portfolio diversification.
+Internal Financial Reporting Control Structure.
+Long-term supply contracts.
 Comprehensive monitoring of the operation.
-Purchasing and supplier approval process.
+Cash management strategy.
+Continuous review of new legislation.
+Purchasing and supplier • Whistleblowing channel. approval process.
 Long-term supply contracts.
-Long-term project finance.
-Debt hedging.
-Occasional exchange rate hedging.
-Portfolio diversification.
-Cash management strategy.